jake-87/blog/content/blog/isabelle-autocorres-tut.md

 We want the result to be equivalent to summing the entire list with our recursive `spec` function.
 We also don't bother to prove that it doesn't fail here.

-We can begin as before, ommitting the `auto` step.
+We can begin as before, omitting the `auto` step.
 We then need to annotate with a suitable invariant.
 A hint: We want the sum _at the end_ to be correct, so a good invariant should capture correctness _at every step_, which gives us full correctness when the loop finishes.

 ```isabelle
   apply (subst owhile_add_inv[where I="λ(i, sum) s. i ≤ len ∧ list_defined_to s list len